 The translation house in question claimed to use professional translators (aligned with EN15038 which means a translator, reviewer and an independent QA is employed to check the target document translation) and yet we found examples of text which had been translated using the same output Google Translate spits out.

 Let me give you an example.

-Google translate (image taken 27th November 2013) returns the French translation of ‘may contain nuts’ as ‘Peut contenir des noix’ – looks about right doesn’t it?
-Well noix translates as walnuts so the phrase returned can be understood as ‘may contain walnuts’.
+For the phrase “May contain nuts”, Google translate returns the French translation of ‘may contain nuts’ as ‘Peut contenir des noix’ – looks about right, doesn’t it?
+Well, noix translates as walnuts so the phrase returned can be understood as ‘may contain walnuts’.
 Are nuts and walnuts different?
 They are if your child has an allergy.
-And they are if you want to legally sell your product in a French speaking part of the world.
+And they are if you want to legally sell your product in a French-speaking part of the world.